GNINNUR/espa-cloud-masking/l4-7_cfmask/README.md

 These products can be generated using the [LEDAPS](https://github.com/USGS-EROS/espa-surface-reflectance) software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) project.
 Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.

 This cloud masking product is currently available in the [ESPA](https://espa.cr.usgs.gov) processing system as part of the Surface Reflectance product.

+### Data Postprocessing
+After compiling the [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter) libraries and tools, the `convert_espa_to_gtif` and `convert_espa_to_hdf` command-line tools can be used to convert the ESPA internal file format to HDF or GeoTIFF.
+Otherwise the data will remain in the ESPA internal file format, which includes each band in the ENVI file format (i.e. raw binary file with associated ENVI header file) and an overall XML metadata file.

 ## More Information
 This project is provided by the US Geological Survey (USGS) Earth Resources